 Most people are now aware of all the benefits of CBD, but there are many other helpful cannabinoids in hemp and cannabis.
+Hemp flower has benefits whether in is CBD flower or CBG flower.
 Cannabidiol isn’t the only cannabinoid in the hemp plant, there is another interesting compound called cannabigerol (CBG).

 There’s also THC, CBN, CBDa, THCa, and others, but here we will be focusing on CBG.

 CBG, or cannabigerol, is another cannabinoid with much untapped potential.
 CBG is also known as “the mother of all cannabinoids,” implying its importance in the grand scheme of the cannabinoid spectrum.